 Learn more about the Applied Economics major.

 This minor is designed for undergraduate students who want to include courses in business management (such as marketing, finance, entrepreneurship) to enhance and/or supplement courses in their major program and prepare for careers in industry or a graduate business program.
-The Agricultural and Food Business Management Minor minor has a microeconomic, firm and industry-level focus.
+The Agricultural and Food Business Management minor has a microeconomic, firm and industry-level focus.

 Learn more about the Agricultural and Food Business Management minor.

 Applied Economics involves the application of economic theory and empirical methods to examine a wide range of topics in different areas of economics such as agricultural economics, economic education, development economics, economic growth, labor economics and public economics.
 It also seeks to explain the impacts of public policies in these areas.
+The Applied Economics minor is for students who want to include a basic core of APEC coursework to enhance or supplement their major program.

 Learn more about the Applied Economics minor.